fcanas/SafeCast/README.md

                                  }]
 ```

-SafeCast has quite a few methods like this, all aimed to make it easy to do the right thing.
+SafeCast has quite a few methods like this, covering `NSArray`, `NSSet`, and `NSOrderedSet`.

 ## A Whole Library for _that_?

 Well, first of all, it's _really_ small.
-And tested.
+And it's documented and tested.
 You may not need it.
 But it has a lot of things going for it.

 ### Easy to integrate